 Adults often don’t celebrate birthdays.
 However, if you are invited to a communion party or wedding, then you are expected to pay a lot of money.
 Preferably by a non-anonymous envelope.

 No inspiration?
 Take a look at the discount sites Groupon or Groupalia for great ideas for gifts or outings.
 My favorite?
 The oriental Hamman in Malaga or an overnight stay in one of Spain’s great Paradores!
 Nice to give, even better to receive 🙂

-In my opinion European flights are cheapest if you book far in advance for the low season and Wednesday is the cheapest day.
-Then you already have tickets from 50 euros excluding luggage.
+In my opinion, European flights are cheapest if you book far in advance for the low season and Wednesday is the cheapest day.
+Then you already have tickets for 50 euros excluding luggage.
 According to a worldwide investigation, however, 6 weeks before should be the cheapest (unless the flight is already fully booked by then).

 Keep in mind the travel times due to the journey to and from a cheaper but more distant airport.
 Low-cost budget airlines are Transavia, Easyjet, Budgetair, Vueling and Ryanair .
 Compare them via one of the many price comparison sites like Skyscanner but check if they show all flight companies.